 Linen Closet

 They tend to be taller, thinner, or shallower than other closets.
-You can also use a wardrobe, either free-standing or built-in, to store linens.
+You can also use a free-standing or built-in wardrobe to store linens.

 Utility Closet

-If your home has a hot water heater, generator, or another device that you’d prefer not to incorporate into your living quarters, a utility closet could be the answer.
+If your home has a water heater, generator, or device you’d prefer not to incorporate into your living quarters, a utility closet could be the answer.

 Some utility closets double as laundry rooms, while others might contain shelves for tools and cleaning products.

 If you want to remodel your home, there are many closet design software apps that can help.
-With one of these programs you can input your room’s square footage and customize your design using different types of closets to see which one is best for you.
+With one of these programs, you can input your room’s square footage and customize your design using different types of closets to see which is best for you.